-Australian Open: Edmund, Mertens are surprise semifinalists
+Ailing Nadal loses to Cilic at Australian Open

 Story highlights

+The Spaniard, 31, has indeed endured tough times in Melbourne, despite edging great rival Roger Federer in a classic five-set final in 2009.

+He injured his hamstring in the 2011 quarterfinals against David Ferrer, hurt his back in the warmup of the 2014 final against Stan Wawrinka and has now suffered the leg issue against Cilic.

-(CNN)With three-time grand slam champion Andy Murray ruled out of the year's first major due to a hip injury, Kyle Edmund is admirably carrying the torch for Britain as he upset last year's semifinalist Grigor Dimitrov 6-4 3-6 6-3 6-4 to make the last four at the Australian Open.
+Cilic next meets Kyle Edmund, who is admirably carrying the torch for Britain in the absence of the injured Murray as he upset last year's semifinalist Grigor Dimitrov 6-4 3-6 6-3 6-4.

-He wasn't alone in springing a surprise Tuesday, with the surging Elise Mertens becoming the latest unexpected women's semifinalist in Melbourne when the Belgian crushed an ailing Elina Svitolina 6-4 6-0.
-The fourth seed said she was bothered by a hip injury.
+Edmund wasn't alone in springing a surprise Tuesday, with the surging Elise Mertens becoming the latest unexpected women's semifinalist in Melbourne when the Belgian crushed Elina Svitolina 6-4 6-0.
+The fourth seed said she was banged up, too, bothered by a hip injury.

 Edmund, who moved to England from South Africa aged three and is now based in the Bahamas, is just the sixth British man to go this deep at a grand slam in the Open Era and the first other than Murray since Tim Henman at the 2004 US Open.